 - Mix Ingredients: In a cocktail shaker, combine the white rum, fresh lime juice, orange curaçao, and orgeat syrup.

-- Shake: Fill the shaker with ice and shake vigorously for about 15-20 seconds, or until the outside of the shaker feels cold.
+- Shake: Shake lightly for about 15-20 seconds, or until the outside of the shaker feels cold.

 - Float the Dark Rum: Gently pour the dark rum over the back of a spoon so it floats on top of the other ingredients in the glass.